Can Someone Else Upload to My Google Drive?

 In the End

-After learning how to upload to someone else’s Google Drive through 2 simple ways, you can choose the best way you like and follow the step-by-step guide above to directly upload anything you want to others’ Google Drive.
+After learning how to upload to someone else’s Google Drive through 2 simple ways, you can choose the best way you like to directly upload anything you want to others’ Google Drive.

 What’s more, MultCloud is also a perfect tool for cloud-to-cloud data transfer.
 You can use the Cloud Transfer function to migrate Google Drive to new account or transfer files between clouds seamlessly without downloading and uploading.